Philori22/ROS_examples/README.md

 # Robot Operating System (ROS) examples
 Going over the basics for ROS, some code was written in c++, with exception to aspects which require python.
-The repository contains _ROS Basics, Motion, ROS-OpenCV, rosserial, Localization, Navigation and SLAM_ in ROS.
+The repository contains _ROS Basics, Motion, ROS-OpenCV, rosserial, Localization, Navigation and SLAM_ in ROS (with small aspect looking to Modelling for Gazebo).

 Most of the content based-off the following resources which are also helpsful:
 * [*Bath University Unit:* - EE50237: Robotics software](http://www.bath.ac.uk/catalogues/2018-2019/ee/EE50237.html)